EdwardBoulderstoneUni/Team-3-Untitled/README.md

 A game created for CSC8508

-##Still to do on this branch
+## Still to do on this branch

-[] Remove all mouse / keyboard references from non-input handler classes
+:black_square_button: Remove all mouse / keyboard references from non-input handler classes

-[] Find out where Window get's it keyboard reference from and remove it
+:black_square_button: Find out where Window get's it keyboard reference from and remove it